stephani-sj/stephani-sj/README.md

 I am a Developer and Creative Designer.
 I specialize Front-end Development, Database and more.
 I am Based in São Paulo, Brazil, where I study Database.

+**Talking about Personal Stuffs:**

+- I’m currently working on a project of university & my portfolio using HTML and pure CSS
+- Feel free to drop me a message at: stephanisoares32@gmail.com